-It will also include 3 cross-curricular responsibilities: literacy, numeracy and digital competence.
+It also include's 3 cross-curricular responsibilities: literacy, numeracy and digital competence.

 For further information, visit the following Welsh Government website: new-school-curriculum-overview

-We plan visits each term to support our topic work.
-Recently, these have included residential visits to Cardiff, Nant BH and Glan Llyn.
-We have also been to Dangerpoint, Chester Zoo, Threapwood Christmas Tree Farm, Glyndwr University Music Festival, St. David's Day Parade (Wrexham), Park Hall Farm, St Asaph Cathedral, Harry Potter Studios and many many more.
+We usually plan visits each term to support our topic work.
+These have included residential visits to Cardiff, Nant BH and Glan Llyn.
+We have also been to Dangerpoint, Chester Zoo, The Eisteddfod in Llangollen, Threapwood Christmas Tree Farm, Glyndwr University Music Festival, St. David's Day Parade (Wrexham), Park Hall Farm, St Asaph Cathedral, Harry Potter Studios and many many more.

 We hold a World of Work Week as part of our careers and entrepreneurial education.
 Visitors have included a pilot, a vet, an ecologist, a park ranger, the fire brigade, an engineer, a builder, a farmer, a police man and many others.